-In Level 4, students complete modules in each of the main business functions, which provide knowledge of the basic concepts of general management and entrepreneurship including knowledge of the contemporary business environment.
-They will also have knowledge of microeconomics, macroeconomics, applied statistics and legal issues in business, which is necessary foundational knowledge for entrepreneurs and business managers.
+In Level 4, students complete modules in each of the main business functions, which provide knowledge of the basic concepts of general business and management including knowledge of the international business environment.
+They will also have knowledge of microeconomics, macroeconomics, applied statistics and legal issues in business, which is necessary foundational knowledge for business managers.

-In Level 5, students complete modules that provide detailed knowledge of theories, models, tools, and practices of management, finance and accounting, and continue their specialization in entrepreneurship studies.
+In Level 5, students complete modules that provide detailed knowledge of theories, models, tools, and practices of management, finance and accounting, and continue their specialization in international business.
 They also acquire foundational knowledge in business ethics and they develop research skills and competence.

-In Level 6, students gain in-depth knowledge of entrepreneurship theory and practice through three specialized modules, as well as two optional modules.
+In Level 6, students gain in-depth knowledge of international business through two specialized modules, as well as three optional modules.
 They also complete knowledge of business functions with one module in operations management and one in strategic management.
-In the capstone project module, they integrate prior knowledge acquired throughout the programme by conducting research on a topic related to entrepreneuship mangement including small-scale field research.
+In the capstone project module, they integrate prior knowledge acquired throughout the programme by conducting research on a topic of international business including small-scale field research.